Jean Denton, Baroness Denton of Wakefield: Career

 In 1969 she gave up work in marketing and management and devoted her time to driving.
 She took part and was the only woman to complete in a sports car the London-Sydney Marathon.
 The following year she was sponsored by Woman magazine to drive an Austin Maxi in the World Cup rally through Europe and South America.

 She combined her interests and skills and took work as a senior manager in the British automotive industry.
 She was Marketing Director for the Hampstead Huxford Garage Group from 1972 and in 1978 she moved to the Heron Motor Group at the invitation of Gerald Ronson.
 From 1980 she became the managing director of a car rental company until she became the most powerful female in the British car industry when she became the director of public relations for the Austin Rover group.
 In 1987, she was Director of the public relations company Burson-Marsteller.

 In 1991 she was appointed a Commander of the Order of the British Empire.
 In 1992 she was created a life peeress, as Baroness Denton of Wakefield, of Wakefield in the County of West Yorkshire.
 She served as a Baroness-in-Waiting from 1991–2.
 She was Parliamentary Under-Secretary of State at the Department of Trade and Industry from 1992–3, at the Department of Energy from 1993–4, and at the Northern Ireland Office from 1994–7.
 After the 1997 general election, she served as the Conservative opposition spokesman on Trade and Industry in the House of Lords.

 She was co-founder of Forum UK, the British section of the International Forum for Women and President (President) of the organization Women on the Move against Cancer.

+Personal life and death

+In 1959, Jean Moss married Tony Denton, an engineer; they divorced in 1974.

+Denton was diagnosed with breast cancer in 1989, which was treated at the time with a lumpectomy.
+In 1998, she was diagnosed with a brain tumour, and she died at a care home in London on 5 February 2001, at the age of 65.